-Operating expenses for the three months ended June 30, 2006 were \$1,282,274.
+Operating expenses for the three months ended September 30, 2006 were \$1,330,042 compared to \$393,684 for the three months ended September 30, 2005 representing an overall increase of \$936,358.

-The administration fee payable to Gladstone Administration was \$115,389 for the three months ended June 30, 2006 compared to \$27,083 for the period June 22, 2005 (commencement of operations) to June 30, 2005.
-This fee consists of our allocable portion of Gladstone Administration's rent and other overhead expenses, and our allocable portion of the salaries and benefits of our chief financial officer, chief compliance officer, controller and their respective staffs.
+The administration fee payable to Gladstone Administration was \$124,861 for the three months ended September 30, 2006 compared to \$77,962 for the three months ended September 30, 2005.
+This fee consists of our allocable portion of Gladstone Administration's rent and other overhead expenses, and our allocable portion of the salaries and benefits of our chief financial officer, chief compliance officer, treasurer, controller and their respective staffs.
 Our allocable portion of expenses is derived by multiplying the percentage of our average assets (the assets at the beginning and ending of each quarter) in comparison to the average assets of all companies managed by GMC.
+The increase was mainly attributable to the personnel growth of Gladstone Administration.

-The base management fee to GMC was \$801,309 for the three months ended June 30, 2006.
+The base management fee payable to GMC was \$861,893 for the three months ended September 30, 2006 compared to \$92,108 for the three months ended September 30, 2005.
 The base management fee is currently computed quarterly as described under "Investment Advisory and Management Agreement."
-There was no base management fee for the period June 22, 2005 (commencement of operations) to June 30, 2005 as none of the proceeds from our initial public offering were invested during that period.
+The increase in the base management fee in the current quarter is attributable to the contined investment of the proceeds from our initial public offering.

-Directors' fees for the three months ended June 30, 2006 were \$43,250 and consisted of the amortization of the directors' annual stipend and individual meeting fees.
-The directors' fees for the prior year period were not declared until July 2005 and, therefore, no expense was recorded for the period June 22, 2005 (commencement of operations) to June 30, 2005.
+Directors' fees for the three months ended September 30, 2006 and 2005 were \$56,250 and \$52,000, respectively.
+Directors' fees consist of the amortization of the directors' annual stipend and individual meeting fees.